 - To establish, exercise or defend an equitable claim

-- For the purpose of confidential dispute resolution process
+- In confidential dispute resolution processes

-Our practice will not use your personal information for marketing any of our goods or services directly to you without your express consent.
-If you do consent, you may opt-out of direct marketing at any time by notifying our practice in writing.
+Our practice will not use your personal information for marketing any of our goods or services directly to you without your expressed consent.
+Should you consent, you may opt-out of direct marketing at any time by notifying our practice in writing.